-The République building offers single studios to NYU students but the majority of residents are local French or international students enrolled in the French university system.
+Residence II offers single studios to NYU students but the majority of residents are local French or international students enrolled in the French university system.
 The apartments have equipped kitchenettes and bathrooms.
 NYU graduate and undergraduate students serve as resident assistants.

 The NYU Paris housing coordinator serves as an intermediary between the residence manager, property owners, and students.
 All accommodations have been visited and approved by NYU Paris staff.

-Priority: September 15
+Priority: February 15

-Regular: October 15
+Regular: March 15

-Applications received after October 15 will be reviewed on a rolling basis.
+Applications received after March 15 will be reviewed on a rolling basis.
 Admission will be granted only when space is available and time allows for required travel documents to be attained.